bazel-contrib/SIG-rules-authors/go-tutorial.md

 ### How these files work together

-The `WORKSPACE`, `deps.bzl`, and `BUILD.bazel` files create an object graph that Bazel uses.
+The `WORKSPACE`, `deps.bzl`, and `BUILD.bazel` files create a dependency graph that Bazel uses.
-This blog [post](https://blog.bazel.build/2015/06/17/visualize-your-build.html) covers visualizing the object graph.
+This blog [post](https://blog.bazel.build/2015/06/17/visualize-your-build.html) covers visualizing the dependency graph.
 Take a peak if you want to learn a bit about "bazel query" command.

 Next, we cover more definitions in the `WORKSPACE` file.
 We can start with the following